instantOS/instantos.github.io/docs/notify.md

 # Notifications (`ins notify`)

 `ins notify` is the instantOS notification center.
-It replaces the old instantNOTIFY/instantnotify implementation and stores notifications sent through the standard desktop notification interface without taking over from the notification daemon.
-Dunst or mako still displays the popup; `ins notify` records and manages the history.
+It stores notifications sent through the standard desktop notification interface and works alongside your notification daemon: dunst or mako still displays the popup, while `ins notify` records and manages the history.

 ## Open the notification center